DataDog/documentation/content/en/observability_pipelines/guide/sensitive_data_scanner_transform.md

 1. Click on your pipeline.
 1. Click **Edit draft**.
 1. Click **+ Add Component**.
-1. Click the **Transforms** tab.
+1. Select the **Transforms** tab.
 1. Click the **Sensitive Data Scanner** tile.
 1. Enter a name for the component.
 1. Select one or more inputs for the transform.
-1. Click **Add a New Item**.
+1. Click **Add a New Item** to add a scanning rule, which determines what sensitive information to match within the data.
 1. Enter a name for the rule.
-1. In the **Define action on match** section, select what action you want to take for the matched information.
+1. In the **Define action on match** section, select the action you want to take for the matched information.
 Redaction, partial redaction, and hashing are all irreversible actions.
     - If you are redacting the information, specify the text to replace the matched data.
     - If you are partially redacting the information, specify the number of characters you want to redact and which part of the matched data to redact.
 1. In the **Pattern** section: